Icon

 Thunderbolt 3: Up to 40 Gbps

-Thunderbolt 4: Also up to 40 Gbps but with more stringent requirements
+Thunderbolt 4: Up to 40 Gbps with stricter requirements

-Video Display Output USB 3.2 Type-C supports DP (DisplayPort) Alt Mode in 2-lane and 4-lane DP mode.
+Video Display Output USB 3.2 Type-C supports DP (DisplayPort) Alt Mode:

 Active USB4 Cables